seperman/deepdiff/deepdiff/diff_doc.rst

     Whether to be case-sensitive or not when comparing strings.
 By settings ignore_string_case=False, strings will be compared case-insensitively.

 ignore_nan_inequality: Boolean, default = False
+    :ref:`ignore_nan_inequality_label`
     Whether to ignore float('nan') inequality in Python.

 ignore_private_variables: Boolean, default = True
     Whether to exclude the private variables in the calculations or not.
 It only affects variables that start with double underscores (__).

+max_passes: Integer, default = 10000000
+    :ref:`max_passes_label` defined the maximum number of passes to run on objects to pin point what exactly is different.
+This is only used when ignore_order=True

+log_frequency_in_sec: Integer, default = 0
+    How often to log the progress.
+The default of 0 means logging progress is disabled.
+    If you set it to 20, it will log every 20 seconds.
+This is useful only when running DeepDiff on massive objects that will take a while to run.
+If you are only dealing with small objects, keep it at 0 to disable progress logging.

+progress_logger: log function, default = logger.warning
+    What logging function to use specifically for progress reporting.
+This function is only used when progress logging is enabled by setting log_frequency_in_sec to anything above zero.
+The function that is passed needs to be thread safe.
+    The reason that the default is logger.warning and not logger.info is that the logging is done via a separate thread and somehow the info logs get muted by default.

 **Returns**